 Once my study is enrolling, to whom do I report unanticipated problems involving risk to participants or others, serious adverse events, and/or noncompliance?

-Please report all of the above to CIRB.
-You can find the requirements under the CIRB¿s "CIRB Standard Operating Procedures" (under CIRB STANDARD OPERATING PROCEDURES entitled UNANTICIPATED PROBLEMS AND SERIOUS OR CONTINUING NONCOMPLIANCE).
+Please report all of the above to CIRB directly.
+You can find the requirements under the CIRB's "CIRB Standard Operating Procedures" (under CIRB STANDARD OPERATING PROCEDURES entitled UNANTICIPATED PROBLEMS AND SERIOUS OR CONTINUING NONCOMPLIANCE).

 For questions about the NCI CIRB and the Emory IRB, please first contact one of the analyst assistants listed on the IRB staff webpage.
 If they are unavailable or unable to answer your question, you may contact Maria Davila at firstname.lastname@example.org or Rebecca Rousselle at email@example.com.

 NCI CIRB will notify the study team of any modifications to the overall study.

 Modifications that require submission to NCI CIRB and Emory IRB